A Guide To Going Green In Business

 d) Boost your reputation.
 Imagine winning a green business award.
 Not only will you get the opportunity to display your achievement online, but you might also attract positive media attention.
 And award or not, if you can showcase how your business has gone green, you may be one step up from your nearest business rivals.

 Going green is a no-brainer then.
 It’s good for the environment, and it’s good for business.
 But what can you do?
-It’s okay talking the talk, but what can you do to walk the walk?
+It’s okay to talk the talk, but what can you do to walk the walk?

 Here are some of the ways you can go green within your business.